 The Norway rat is easily recognizable by its coarse brown or gray fur.
-They are also known as brown rats, common rats, sewer rats.
+They are also known as brown rats, common rats, or sewer rats.
 The brown rat can vary in length depending on its living conditions and can grow up to ten inches long, with a tail as long as its body.
 On average, the rat weighs about 19 ounces.
 It is not uncommon for large males to reach a full 32 ounces.

 The sewer rat, much like others of its species, has a keen sense of hearing.
 These rodents are also sensitive to ultrasound.
-Perhaps this acute ability to detect sound is an overcompensation for weak vision.
+Perhaps this acute ability to detect sound is overcompensation for weak vision.
 Norway rats are often albino, lacking pigmentation and are prone to poor eyesight because of it.
-A Norwegian rat can, however, detect ultraviolet light as well as create ultrasonic noises.
+A Norway rat can, however, detect ultraviolet light as well as create ultrasonic noises.

 Norway rats are most easily spotted at night when they are most active.
 These critters are likely to be scurrying or swimming, but they make for very poor climbers.
 Norway rats were once thought to have a superior thinking ability similar to humans, called meta-cognition, but it is now widely accepted that the behaviors rats display are due more to conditioning than any actual elevated thought process.